RoronoaNeo/RoronoaNeo/README.md

 - 👋 Hi, I’m @RoronoaNeo
-- 👀 I’m interested in ...
+- 👀 I’m interested in programming
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: Hunder#2281 (Discord)

 <!---
 RoronoaNeo/RoronoaNeo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.